 If you look at the back of our kit you’ll see four large asterisks.
 What do they mean?
 And, whilst we’re on it, why does our kit look like it was designed by a child?

 In our beginning was PistonHeads.
 Originally a sports car forum, it grew to become one of the largest general interest discussion sites in the UK.
 You might say the Dads’ equivalent of Mumsnet.
 One of the many sub-groups it spawned was the Pedal Powered cycling forum.
-Every now and then a regular contributor would volunteer to organise an activity, and some of the other forum members would join in.
+Every now and then a regular contributor would volunteer to organise an activity, and some of the other members would join in.
 We did a few things over the years, usually with the same core of people taking part.
-One of them was the first Revolve24, in 2015.
-A WhatsApp chat was created, in which we could discuss logistics, pit strategy and Countdown mathematicians without boring non-attendees on the forum.
+One of them was the first Revolve24, in 2015, and for it a WhatsApp chat was created, so that logistics, pit strategy and Countdown mathematicians could be discussed without spamming the forum.

 There were nine of us at Revolve.
 Ali, Dickie, Edd, Gruffy, James, Justin, Laurence, Pablo and Tony.
 Most already knew each other from previous events, the others everyone quickly got to know.
 We all expected the phone chat would die down after the event, but it didn’t.
 We kept on talking rubbish, as if we were old mates down the pub.
 And like mates down the pub we called a few others to join us.
 Martin, Pembo and Russ, all veterans of earlier Pedal Powered events, were too polite to say no.